 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the A7R III has an electronic viewfinder (3686k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the fp relies on live view and the rear LCD for framing.
+That said, the fp can be equipped with an optional viewfinder – the EVF-11.
 The table below summarizes some of the other core capabilities of the Sigma fp and Sony A7R III in connection with corresponding information for a sample of similar cameras.

 One feature that differentiates the A7R III and the fp is in-body image stabilization (IBIS).
 The A7R III reduces the risk of handshake-induced blur with all attached lenses, while the fp offers no blur reduction with lenses that themselves do not provide optical image stabilization.